surniaulula/wpsso-google-merchant-feed/readme.txt

 **A Google Merchant Feed for each language:**

-There are no add-on settings to configure &mdash; an XML feed for your products is automatically available for each installed WordPress language.
+An XML feed for your WooCommerce, Easy Digital Downloads, and custom products is automatically available for each installed WordPress language.

 After activating the WPSSO Google Merchant Feed add-on, see the SSO &gt; Google Merchant Feed page for the complete list of available XML feed URLs.